sparkflows/sparkflows-docs/docs/user-guide/connection/compute-connection/livy.rst

    :alt: livy
    :width: 50%

 ..
-Note:: You can ignore the other tab if using Livy
+Note:: You can ignore the other tabs if using Livy

-For HDFS tab
+For HDFS Tab
 ++++++

 .. list-table::